-The following table and the paragraphs following the table set forth information regarding the current ages, positions, and business experience of the five nominees for election to the Board:
+The following table and the paragraphs following the table set forth information regarding the current ages, positions, and business experience of the four nominees for election to the Board as of the date of this Proxy Statement:

 Name Position Age Initial Year in Office

-Ted Karkus Chairman of the Board and Chief Executive Officer 58 2009
+Ted Karkus Chairman of the Board and Chief Executive Officer 59 2009

-Jason Barr Director 38 2015
+Jason Barr Director 39 2015

-Mark Burnett Director 58 2009
+Louis Gleckel, MD Director 63 2009

-Louis Gleckel, MD Director 62 2009
+Warren Hirsch Director Nominee 61

 TED KARKUS has been the Chairman of the Board and the Chief Executive Officer of the Company since June 2009.
-Mr. Karkus was formerly the managing member of Forrester Financial, LLC, a management consulting firm founded by Mr. Karkus in 2001.
-Forrester Financial LLC provided a wide range of services to emerging-growth companies, including the structuring and raising of working capital as well as assisting management in developing operational, marketing and financial strategies.
 Mr. Karkus was instrumental in assisting the turnaround of ID Biomedical, an influenza vaccine manufacturer, which in 2005 was sold to GlaxoSmithKline plc for over \$1.4 billion.
 Mr. Karkus has twenty-five years of experience in securities and capital markets including two years with Fahnestock & Co.
 Inc., a full-service brokerage firm, where he was Senior Vice President, Director of Institutional Equities, and four years at S.G.
 Warburg, an investment bank, where he was an institutional equity salesman and developed a large network of institutional investors.
 Mr. Karkus graduated with an MBA from Columbia University Graduate School of Business in 1984 where he received Beta Gamma Sigma honors.
 He graduated Magna Cum Laude from Tufts University in 1981.

 Mr. Karkus brings extensive financial structuring as well as operational and marketing strategy experience to our Board, including successful restructuring and turn-around scenarios in the pharmaceutical industry.
+Among his accomplishments, in 2010/2011 he led the restructuring and streamlining of our operations, which resulted in improved sales and margins of our Cold-EEZE brand, and in 2017 succeeded in selling the Cold-EEZE brand for \$50 million to Mylan, a multibillion-dollar pharmaceutical company.
 These skills, as well as Mr. Karkus' experience as our Chairman and Chief Executive Officer, along with his deep knowledge of and genuine interest in our Company, management skills and business savvy, and his performance as a Board member of the Company, led the Board to conclude that he should be nominated to serve another term as a director.